vielmetti/vacuum/content/2021/0002-what-is-your-superpower.md

 the [go pagesize bug on arm64].
 The observation was that Docker was mysteriously crashing in CI/CD environments.
-The code revealed eventually that Go was picking a fixed page size, and while that contstant was correct in RHEL and CentOS, it was wrong on Ubuntu.
+The code revealed eventually that Go was picking a fixed page size, and while that constant was correct in RHEL and CentOS, it was wrong on Ubuntu.
 The fix involved writing the necessary tests to make the crashes repeatable and not mysterious.